A vintage bread maker with a few tools and ingredients beside itA vintage bread maker with a few tools and ingredients beside it

 It is important to note that some parts may be more difficult to replace than others.
 For example, if the heating element is broken, it may require more technical knowledge and expertise to replace.
 In this case, it may be best to seek the help of a professional repair person.
 Additionally, if you are unsure about how to properly install a replacement part, be sure to consult the appliance’s manual or seek guidance from a professional.

-See also How to cook beef stir-fry using a wok?
+See also How to cook quiche using a ceramic pie dish?

 How to reassemble a retro bread maker after restoration